ducksare/GettingAndCleaningDataProject/CodeBook.md

 * Cleans up the measurement names and extract only the mean and standard deviation
 * Combines all the data into one large data frame
 * Creates a tidy data set and writes it to "Tidy.txt"

+## Activity Labels
+The following labels are used to distinguish the different activitys (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)